 T2: 01:44 (155/229)

 I went out onto the run course, which started on some wood chippings, which is not a surface that I enjoy running on.
 It was then out onto the pavement and up a gentle hill.
-Unfortunately the wind/a vandal had moved one of the run signs, so I passed the turning for the run.
+Unfortunately, the wind/a vandal had moved one of the run signs, so I passed the turning for the run.
 Luckily, a passerby redirected me, so I was soon back on course.
 I knew we had to run up a hill and then got to run back down a grassy hill.
 As I looked over onto the course, I could see a lot of tyres and hoped that it hadn’t been turned into an obstacle course.
-At the top of the hill, I passed the drinks station and then started to descent.
+At the top of the hill, I passed the drinks station and then started to descend.
 At that point, I was able to see that the tyres were at the side of the course, which was a big relief!

 I looped past the finish and headed out for my second lap.
 I knew that I was running slowly, but decided not to change the setting on my Garmin, as it would just frustrate me to see it.